 - brush each burger with the olive oil and garlic mixture

-- grill over medium heat for 7 minutes on each side or until it reaches an internal temperature of 165
+- grill the burgers over medium heat for 6 minutes on each side or until it reaches an internal

-- while burgers are cooking bring balsamic to a boil – reduce heat and cook until it’s reduced by half - remove burgers from grill and top one slice mozzarella cheese
+- while the burgers are cooking, place the balsamic vinegar and bring the balsamic to a boil over medium heat.
+Reduce the heat and cook (stirring occasionally) until it has reduced by half - about 30 minutes.

+- remove the burgers from the grill and top each one with a slice of mozzarella cheese.

-- basil leaves and drizzle 1/2 to 1 tablespoon of balsamic vinegar over the top
+- Top each burger with a tomato slice, chopped basil leaves, and drizzle ½ to 1 tablespoon of balsamic vinegar over the top.

 These burgers can easily be cooked on top of the stove in a skillet.
 Here's how: